 The original lens is a first order Fresnel lens made in Paris, France.
 It was shipped around Cape Horn, up the west coast to Cape Meares and then hauled 217 feet up the cliff by a wooden crane that was built from local timbers native to the area.
 It is an eight-sided lens with 4 primary lenses and 4 bull's-eye lenses with red panels covering the bull's-eye lenses.
 It produced about 30 seconds of fixed white light from the primary lens followed by a red flash of 5 seconds from the bull's-eye lens once every minute.
 This was the signature of Cape Meares Lighthouse.
 (Submitted on January 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. Cape Meares Lighthouse.

 Credits.
 This page was last revised on April 20, 2018.
-This page originally submitted on January 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 74 times since then.
+It was originally submitted on January 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 110 times since then and 14 times this year.
 Last updated on February 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 Photos: 1. submitted on January 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 2, 3, 4, 5, 6. submitted on January 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 7. submitted on April 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.